Shikoku Pilgrimage Costs & Calculator (UPDATED 2022)

 Credit Cards

-Every minshuku and ryokan I stayed at only accepted cash.
+Almost every Japanese inn I stayed at accepted cash only.
 People in Japan are accustomed to carrying around larger amounts of cash than most Americans, Europeans, or other Asians.
-I started the pilgrimage carrying about ¥80,000 (worth about $780 USD at the time) and an international ATM card, then withdrew cash whenever I began to run out at post office ATMs.
+I started the pilgrimage carrying about ¥80,000 (worth about $780 USD at the time) and an international ATM card, then withdrew cash (around ¥20,000 to ¥30,000 at a time) whenever I began to run out at post office ATMs.

 ATMs and ATM Fees

-Most of the pilgrimage path is rural and suburban, so ATMs can be hard to come by.
-Luckily, ATMs at 7-11s and post offices are able to process foreign bank and debit cards!
+Most of the pilgrimage path is rural and suburban, so it will be wise to know where you may find ATMs that are able to process foreign ATM and debit cards.
+Your best bet will be ATMs at 7-11s, post offices, and larger roadside stations (michinoeki).

 Restrictions and fees can vary widely depending on the ATM being used and the origin bank account where your funds are located.
 7-11, for example, limits withdrawals to ¥100,000 each day.
 If you’d prefer to withdraw funds at post offices, you can check online to see if they will accept your card.
 But be forewarned: just because a post office worked for other foreigners does not mean it will work for you.